Starset Debuts Acoustic Version Of ‘Die For You’ Ahead Of ‘Vessels 2.0’ Release

 Starset recently announced that the band will be sharing a new track from Vessels 2.0 each week until the album is released.
 This week’s offering is the acoustic version of “Die For You.”

 Fans familiar with the original, album version of “Die For You” might be given pause by the thought of the broodingly atmospheric, heavily-layered and immersive song being redone in an ostensibly low-tech fashion.
 And it’s true that the songs are entirely different animals; that’s not a bad thing.
-The acoustic re-imagining of “Die For You” is stripped-down, minimalist take on the original with strings replacing the heavy use of synths, giving the track a lighter, almost uplifting feel.
+The acoustic re-imagining of “Die For You” is a stripped-down, minimalist take on the original with strings replacing the heavy use of synths, giving the track a lighter, almost uplifting feel.
 While Starset is known for its heavy electronic influence, taking the song’s basic framework in a more Neo-Luddist direction has produced a sound that’s unexpected but enjoyable.

 Prior to releasing Vessels 2.0, Starset will perform a string of dates in Japan’s Zepp Tokyo at the beginning of September.
 After that, it’s back to the band’s hometown in Columbus for the album’s release.
 Additionally, Starset will be trekking across Europe in late October.